 The successful execution means that, for the first time in the fund industry, an investor was able to use a blockchain based platform to purchase real funds’ shares with real cash.
 First, the investor used the FundsDLT mobile app to submit the standard subscription order for the shares.
 Via the API the order was transmitted to the FundsDLT platform and the information was immediately and simultaneously transmitted using blockchain technology to Natixis AM and the other parties involved in the transaction, each one having its own node on the FundsDLT blockchain.
 The transfer agent – in this case CACEIS – was the first to act by confirming the transaction and logging it as “approved” or “declined”.
 Approval triggered the clearing and settlement processes: all of which took place on the Funds DLT platform.
 This change in the distribution chain promises a real revolution for distribution activities.

 The cash and payment process was handled using S-money (part of Groupe BPCE).
 The investor topped up an S-money account with sufficient funds to cover the transaction before completing the order.
 S-money APIs were a major contributor to this success, as they allowed for the movement of money via state-of-the-art technology.
 This real transaction has paved the way for a new financial services model.

 Said Fihri of KPMG Luxembourg explains:

 “It is really exciting to be part of such a tremendous step forward.
-We not only replicated trades in the blockchain; we moved real cash and invested in a real fund.
+FundsDLT users not only replicated trades in the blockchain; they moved real cash and invested in a real fund.
 This successful prototype could eventually be used in different configurations: distributors, IFA, robo advisors and D2C.”